Driving is a privilege

 The best way to give your teen experience is to slowly introduce your teen to the more complicated driving situations.
 And to actually create a document that clearly defines and sets expectations, milestones and consequences.

-The video below describes GDL in Pennsylvania.
-Your state will be different.
+The video below provides a general overview of GDL.
+Each state will be different.
 Watch the video first to get a sense of what GDL is all about and then visit your local DMV or go on your state DMV website to find out what your state law is.
-This video was created by Impact Teen Drivers.